Anjishnu06593/hrStrategix-Spring-Boot/API_TESTING_EXAMPLES.md

 - DateTime format: `YYYY-MM-DDTHH:mm:ssZ` (ISO 8601 with timezone)
 - All monetary values are in decimal format
 - Boolean values: `true` or `false`
+- User passwords in sample data are stored as `hashed_pw` (use NoOpPasswordEncoder for testing)
+- Pagination: Use `page` (0-based) and `size` parameters for paginated endpoints
+- Soft delete: Users are deactivated (isActive=false) rather than physically deleted